rcleozier/personal-site-jekyll/_posts/2015-01-05-new-york-winters.markdown

 categories: photos
 ---

-A few photos taken in Queens and Brookyn in February after a winter snow storm.
+A few photos taken in Queens and Brooklyn in February after a winter snow storm.

 ![New York Winters]({{ site.url }}/assets/images/albums/winter/11007869_363277467192619_1049079296_n.jpg)
 <br/><br/>